brylevkirill/notes/Artificial Intelligence.md

   ["Deep Learning and AI"](https://youtube.com/watch?v=izrG86jycck) by Geoffrey Hinton `video`
   ["Building Machines That See, Learn and Think Like People"](https://youtube.com/watch?v=7ROelYvo8f0) by Joshua Tenenbaum `video`
   ["AI: A Return To Meaning"](https://youtube.com/watch?v=1n-cwezu8j4) by David Ferucci `video`
+  ["Steps Toward Super Intelligence and the Search for a New Path"](https://youtube.com/watch?v=CcxG0IFssGg) by Rodney Brooks `video`

 ----